an0mali/Pycom/README.md

 # Pycom
-Simple python based application layer network communication.
+Python based application layer network communication.
+By default, listens on port 4432 of the local host.
+I used it to communicate between python and godot engine.